briansun1210/-Reliable_data_transfer_3.0_protocol/README.md

 server will know to relay messages between these two TCP clients).

 * <transmission_timeout> default timeout in seconds (float) for sender's timer

+using checksum method to make sure the packet string receve correctly